XinFinOrg/XDC01-docker-Nnodes/README.md

 The IP addresses are needed for Constellation to work.
 Now run,

     ./setup.sh

+    #Change Private IP's to Public IP in static-nodes.json

     docker-compose up -d

 This will set up as many Quorum nodes as IP addresses you supplied, each in a separate container, on a Docker network, all hopefully talking to each other.